PoisotLab/ms_networkary_classifiers/README.md

 potential, and is probably the informedness [maximizing informedness is the generally accepted default for imbalanced classification;
 @Schisterman2005OptCut].

-Finally, it is noteworthy that the ensemble model was systematically better than the component models; even when the models were individually far form perfect, the ensemble was able to leverage the different biases expressed by the models to make an overall more accurate prediction.
-We do not expect that ensembles will *always* be better than single models.
-In a recent multi-model comparison,
-@Becker2022OptPre found that the ensemble was *not* the best model.
-There is no general conclusion to draw from this besides reinforcing the need to be pragmatic about which models should be included in the ensemble, or whether to use an ensemble at all.
-In a sense, the surprising peformance of the ensemble model should form the basis of the last recommendation: optimal training set bias and its interaction with connectance and binary classifier is, in a sense, an hyperparameter that should be assessed.
-The distribution of results in
-@fig:optimbias and @fig:optimvalue show that there are variations around the trend; furthermore, networks with different structures than the one we simulated here may respond in different ways.

 **Acknowledgements:** We acknowledge that this study was conducted on land within the traditional unceded territory of the Saint Lawrence Iroquoian,